-At the start of the game, all available players on each tournament team roster will be listed in the starting offensive batting lineup and the defensive starters shall be designated on the team lineup card.
+11.36 At the start of the game, all available players on each tournament team roster will be listed in the starting offensive batting lineup and the defensive starters shall be designated on the team lineup card.
 Any defensive player, including the pitcher, may be listed in any order on the starting offensive batting lineup.

-- (1) Each player must play on defense six outs (three consecutive outs in two different innings) in any game played by his/her team.
-PENALTY The team manager shall be the disqualified of for the remainder of the game and the next game played by his team in the tournament or series.
+(a) Each player must play on defense six outs (three consecutive outs in two different innings) in any game played by his/her team.
+PENALTY - The team manager shall be disqualified for the remainder of the game and the next game played by his team in the tournament or series.
 Exception: If the manager refuses to insert players into the defensive lineup during a game after being notified by the official scorer or a DYB official that a player or players on the team has not met the participation requirement, these players shall be inserted in the game by the tournament director and the team manager shall be removed from the team immediately and disqualified for the remainder of the current tournament season.
 NOTE: These penalties shall apply to both teams, even if the last half of the sixth inning is not required.
-The only exceptions shall be when the game is considered a regulation game but is not completed in six innings (five and one-half innings with the Home Team leading) because of the 10 or 15 run-rule, or when a team concedes before all available players have participated. - (2)Each scorer shall indicate in the official scorebook in which inning (or innings) a player met the defensive participation requirement. - (3) The scorer shall notify the team manager and umpire of any player who has not met this requirement at the completion of the fourth inning of play.
-The tournament director shall notify the umpire to direct such manager to insert in the team's defensive fifth inning any such player(s) who have not met the defensive participation requirement.
+The only exceptions shall be when the game is considered a regulation game but is not completed in six innings (five and one-half innings with the Home Team leading) because of the 10 or 15 run rule, or when a team concedes before all available players have participated.

+(b) Each scorer shall indicate in the official scorebook in which inning (or innings) a player met the defensive participation requirement.

-(4) FREE SUBSTITUTION ON DEFENSE!
-(Tournament Play Only)
+11.37 FREE SUBSTITUTION ON DEFENSE!
+(Tournament PlayOnly)

-a.
-With the exception of the pitcher in Majors, "O"Zone and AAA Division play, any player may enter the game on defense in any defensive position as many times as deemed necessary by the team manager.
+(a) With the exception of the pitcher in Majors, "O"Zone and AAA Division play, any player may enter the game on defense in any defensive position as many times as deemed necessary by the team manager.

-b.
-Players may enter the game on defense only at the beginning of each team's defensive inning unless the defensive player enters the game to replace an injured, ill, or ejected player or enters the game during a pitching change.
+(b) Players may enter the game on defense only at the beginning of each team's defensive inning unless the defensive player enters the game to replace an injured, ill, or ejected player or enters the game during a pitching change.

-c.
-The public-address announcer shall maintain a score card for defensive changes.
+(c) The public-address announcer shall maintain a score card for defensive changes.
 It is recommended that all changes be announced over the public-address system.

-IV.
 Protests & Protest Appeals